 “It is very difficult and very expensive,” Ward said.

-The suits, all of which were filed in Richmond Circuit Court, describe alleged instances of the Segways lunging or lurching despite the riders’ attempts to control them.
+According to a Toronto injury lawyer, the suits, all of which were filed in Richmond Circuit Court, describe alleged instances of the Segways lunging or lurching despite the riders’ attempts to control them.
 The incidents, which all occurred in 2009, resulted in alleged injuries and related hardships to the tune of a combined $6 million.

 Plaintiffs Jenny Honeycutt, Jeffury Whitt and Marge Pritchett each say that Segway of Richmond was negligent and reckless for allegedly not training the riders on how to handle the vehicles under certain conditions.

 Each of the plaintiffs is also suing Segway Inc., the New Hampshire-based manufacturer of the vehicles.

 The suits hinge on a common allegation that there are inherent, known glitches in the vehicles that can cause accidents.